Skip to Content

 Maintaining Soil Health

-• Test soil pH annually – Most fruits need 6.0-7.0 pH for nutrient uptake
+• Test soil pH twice yearly – Most fruits need 6.0-7.0 pH levels for ideal nutrient uptake

 Planting Fruit Trees